 - Rental income

-Capital gains income result from the selling of certain personal items for more than you paid for them.
+On the other hand, capital gains income result from the selling of certain personal items for more than you paid for them.
 Examples of transactions which can trigger capital gains include:

 - Stocks sales